ni/design-system/app/_elements/buttons.md

 tags:
     - buttons
     - action
-    - drink
-status: queued
+status: ready

 ---
-Queueueueue.
 Buttons are used for executing action in the product.
 They should convey what will happen when the user clicks on them.

 ## Command buttons
 **Codename:** `ShellButton` - NationalInstruments.Controls.Shell